 The validity of claims against this bond is determined by the State of Oregon Department of Public Safety Standards and Training.
 If a claim is validated, the bond protects any person who suffers financial loss at the hands of the principal up to the full bond amount, and the principal must reimburse the surety for any damages paid out.

 What’s the fine print?

 Private investigator bonds in Oregon remain effective as long as the principal remains in compliance with the terms of the surety bond contract.
 The bond becomes effective on the date the principal meets all requirements for licensure or renewal.

 The surety can cancel the bond by giving written notice of the impending cancellation to the principal and the Department of Public Safety Standards and Training at least 30 days prior to the effective cancellation date.

 How to become a private investigator or detective in Oregon

-To become licensed as private investigator in Oregon, applicants must do the following:
+To become licensed as private investigator in Oregon, applicants must meet the following steps:

-- pay the required fees for a background check and exam and licensure
+- Pay required fees for a background check, exam, and licensure

 Ready to get started?